End of July.

 – Let’s go there then?

 (We seem to be a good decision taking team.)
 On the car ferry back to Paihia we get closer (9.
 For what in your life do you feel most grateful?).
 And then, at question 11, very close (play the game to find out why).
-Stop in the motel again, a hug for the office lady (such a cute smile) and a spoon and knife for me (I’d forgotten them and I’m very happy about the reunion).
+Stop at the motel from yesterday night, a hug for the office lady (such a cute smile) and a spoon and knife for me (I’d forgotten them and I’m very happy about the reunion).

 Arriving in Kaitaia the motel lady kindly tells us about dinner options in this lovely provincial town – McDonald’s, KFC or a Steakhouse.
 Well.
 We find a Kebab shop which reminds me of Istanbul, feels cozy.
 Before sleeping we listen to crazy rain outside imagining it’s the loud, loud ocean.